Rothrock State Forest: Opportunities

 Numerous mountain biking trails can be found throughout Rothrock State Forest.
 It is one of the premier mountain bike destinations in the state, as evidenced by the world class race events held here annually.
 Shingletown Gap and Coopers Gap are two areas that have a high concentration of popular mountain bike trails.
 Rothrock has two IMBA Epic rides; each uses trails in these two separate Gaps.

 Navigation

 Many cyclists and hikers use a Rothrock Purple Lizard Map to navigate of the forest.
 Additional print maps and resources can be found on the Keystone Trails Association website and IMBA’s website.
 Free print maps are available from the DCNR Rothrock State Forest webpage or Nittany Mountain Bike Association’s site.
 Many trails have been mapped on OpenStreetMap, as well.

 Hiking

 The Rothrock State Forest contains nearly 300 miles of hiking trails.
 The Pennsylvania Mid State Trail (MST), a 326-mile cross-country trail running from the Green Ridge State Forest in Maryland to a spur of the Finger Lakes trail in New York, crosses the Rothrock State Forest for about 42 miles.
 In addition to the MST and miles of local hiking trails, Rothrock State Forest includes roughly 16 miles of the 70+ miles long Standing Stone Trail (SST).

+Horseback Riding

+Horses may be ridden on most of Rothrock's hundreds of miles of trails and state forest roads, although many shared-use trails are excessively rocky and bridges often not suitable.
+Horses are not permitted on the Pennsylvania Mid State Trail (MST), Standing Stone Trail (SST), or in Natural Areas.
+Areas of the forest around Trough Creek State Park and Greenwood Furnace State Park are popular horse riding areas, with numerous suitable trails.